John A Waller

 Company Directors Trading when in financial difficulty

 Company Directors should take extreme care when contemplating trading through financial difficulty, particularly when insolvent.
-At times of insolvency, it’s a director’s legal duty to put the interests of creditors of the company before those of the company.
+It’s a director’s legal duty to put the interests of creditors of the company before those of the company.
 Early and in-depth discussions with an experienced insolvency practitioner are essential to explore business recovery options available to secure the interest of creditors.

-The most significant cost you will have to cover in setting up the arrangement is the cost of instructing an insolvency practitioner to prepare and submit the CVA proposal to creditors for approval on your behalf.
+The most significant cost you will have to cover in a company entering the arrangement is the cost of instructing an insolvency practitioner to prepare and submit the CVA proposal to creditors for approval on your behalf.

 Refereed to as nominee’s fee, it will vary depending on the: